4A616D6573/4A616D6573.com/_posts/2017-04-01-building-a-portable-lab.md

 I had the bright spark idea loading a Windows XP virtual machine onto a USB drive and attempting to run it.
 It works but as soon as you do anything that required the transfer for data.
 The virtual machine ground to halt, as expected.

-I wondered if results would be better with an Sold State Drive (SSD) and E-Sata or USB 3.0.
+I wondered if results would be better with a Solid State Drive (SSD) and E-Sata or USB 3.0.

 A co-worker finally pulled the trigger on the idea and turns out it works well so I decided to build my own.